 Self-Supervised Correspondence in Visuomotor Policy Learning

-A video Peter Florence, Lucas Manuelli, Russ Tedrake of in MIT’s CSAIL lab.
+A video of the latest research by Peter Florence, Lucas Manuelli, Russ Tedrake of MIT’s CSAIL lab.
 It was republished by MIT.

 Having robots learn dexterous tasks requiring real-time hand-eye coordination is hard.
 Many tasks that we would consider simple, like hanging up a baseball cap on a rack, would be very challenging for most robot software.
 What’s more, for a robot to learn each new task, it typically takes significant amounts of engineering time to program the robot.
 Pete Florence and Lucas Manuelli in the Robot Locomotion Group took a step closer to that goal with their work.
 Their paper will be presented at International Conference on Robotics and Automation (ICRA) in May in Paris.